SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Pinkie began to eat immediately, leaning over the table as to not get anything on her dress.

 Rarity started to eat too.
-She used a napkin levitated under her sandwich to protect her own dress.
+She used a napkin levitated under her sandwich to protect her dress.

 They both dipped their grilled cheese into their tomato soup before each bite.